KaranGupta510/weather-app/README.md

 # weather-app
-A python flask app to query the weather details of a city using its latititude and longitude.
+A python flask app to query the weather details of a city using its latitude and longitude.

 # Description

 The user can login into the application via command line and can issue the following queries:
-  1. Weather of <location> - each weather query will cost $0.18 - (address should be in the form of latitude longitude)
+  1. Weather of location - each weather query will cost $0.18 - (address should be in the form of latitude longitude)
   2. Last login of current user
   3. List logins of current user
   4. List all users in the database